SwedbankPay/developer.swedbankpay.com/checkout/v3/standard/seamless-view.md

 {% include alert-gdpr-disclaimer.md %}

-{% include payment-order-checkout-authenticate.md integration_mode="seamless_view" %}
+{% include payment-order-checkout-standard.md integration_mode="seamless_view" %}

 ## Step 2: Display Payment Menu And Checkin

-Among the operations in the POST `paymentOrders` response, you will find the `view-paymentmenu`.
+Among the operations in the POST `paymentOrders` response, you will find the `view-checkout`.
 This is what you need to display the checkin and payment module.

 {:.code-view-header}